UKHomeOffice/docker-taurus/README.md

 ### Volumes

-* `/bzt` - This is where the blazmeter tests are mounted and is also the WORKDIR
+* `/bzt` - This is where the blazemeter tests are mounted and is also the WORKDIR

 ### Usage